 Moderator:

 At the same time as open technologies in general and open source specifically play a large part in the European Commission’s and Member States’ plans of achieving its digital policy goals, there are risks of unintended consequences from a number of legislative files.
-This panel will take on the challenge to paint the broader picture, connecting policy and legislative efforts such as:
+This fireside chat will take on the challenge to round off the day’s panels and paint the broader picture, connecting policy and legislative efforts such as: